beylsp/appletea/README.md

 # appletea
-A collection of REST applets
+A collection of REST applets.